Austria Travel Tips and Information

 Austria is predominantly a Catholic country, with a smaller percentage of Protestantism as well as Muslim populations.

 Crime levels in Austria are low.
-However, there’s a risk of petty theft, particularly in airports, in popular tourist attractions and on public transport.
+However, there is a risk of petty theft, particularly in airports, popular tourist attractions, and on public transportation.
 Please take sensible precautions to protect your belongings, particularly your passport, money and credit cards.

 Smoking: